andychase/snapcoin/readme.md

 The purpose of this project is to allow people without smartphones to use Bitcoin easily.

-Here is a sample implementation: [Snapcoin.net](https://Snapcoin.net)
+Here is a sample website: [Snapcoin](https://andychase.me/snapcoin)

 Contribution